What Styles of Bikes Are Out There?

 SIZE: QUICK LESSON IN MECHANICS

-You need to be aware of one basic mechanical concept; that is the size of the bike measured in CCs or cubic centimeters.
-You’ll see that all the time, 125, 883, 865, 1200, 1400 and so on.
+You need to be aware of one basic mechanical concept: the size of the bike measured in CCs or cubic centimeters.
+You’ll see that all the time: 125, 883, 865, 1200, 1400, etc.

 But what exactly are we talking about?
 How can we give that number a little more meaning?

-And there you go, down the road with a tank full of gasoline, and an engine propelling you with countless mini explosions between your legs.
+And there you go, down the road with a tank full of gasoline and an engine propelling you with countless mini-explosions between your legs.
 Welcome to the wonderful world of motorcycling!

-Now to better understand this, picture that chamber as an empty coffee can.
-A motorcycle has at least one, to as many as four, of these coffee cans.
-The combined empty space inside the coffee cans will give you your cubic centimeters.
+To better understand this, picture that chamber as an empty coffee can.
+A motorcycle has at least one to as many as four coffee cans.
+The combined space inside the coffee cans will give you your cubic centimeters.
 More space => bigger explosions => more power.

 So in discussing different motorcycles, keep that number in mind.